loomsen/puppet-rsnapshot/README.md

 #### `$backup_scripts`
 Additional scripts to create, possible values are: mysql, psql, misc

-mysql: used for mysql backups
+`mysql`: used for mysql backups

-psql: used for postgresql backups
+`psql`: used for postgresql backups

-misc: custom commands to run on the node
+`misc`: custom commands to run on the node

 You can set